 Physical health problems

-Your mental health can be impacted by your physical health.
+Your physical health can negatively impact your mental health.
 Whether you are suffering from a short-term or long-term health complication, it can take its toll on your mental wellbeing by bringing about depression, anxiety, and sadness.
 It can also disrupt sleep, limit socialization and decrease self-esteem, impacting your mental health.
 If you are suffering, then it is important to seek support to help you manage symptoms.

-Nutrition is often only looked at in terms of weight loss, but unknown to some; nutrition can play a huge role in your mental health.
+Nutrition can play a huge role in your mental health.
 If you eat a diet high in processed food, studies have shown that it can increase inflammation and hinder the production of certain hormones.
 A poor diet can also lead to deficiencies in important nutrients and vitamins, leading to depression, anxiety, irritability, cognitive impairment, and memory issues.
 Therefore, it is important to lead a life with a balanced whole food diet, full of fruit, vegetables, legumes, and any additional gummy vitamins and herbs for the promotion of antioxidants and fiber that can provide your body with a good level of vitamins and nutrients vital for mental health.

 A sedentary lifestyle is becoming more common as you spend more than 40 hours per week in an office setting and live in the digital age.
 It is estimated that you spend more than five hours per day on your phones and three hours watching television, on average.
 Combining leisure and work, this is a lot of time to spend sitting down.
 Research has found that a sedentary lifestyle can negatively impact your mental health by increasing the risks of depression, stress, and anxiety.
 On the other hand, incorporating physical activity in your daily life has the power to release feel-good hormones, relieve stress, balance hormones, strengthen willpower and build resilience.